ravisraval/RunAWay/docs/README.md

 Minimum Viable Product:
   - Summary:
-    RunAway is a full-stack web application inspired by Strava.
+    RunAWay is a full-stack web application inspired by Strava.
 It utilizes Ruby on Rails on the backend, a PostgreSQL database, and React.js with a Redux architectural framework on the frontend.

   - New account creation, login, and guest/demo login
   - A production README